gipi/blog/_drafts/letsencrypt.md

     No installers seem to be present and working on your system; fix that or try running letsencrypt with the "certonly" command

-This creates in the ``$HOME/.local/share/letsencrypt`` a virtualenv with the client, ``letsencrypt-auto`` should be a wrapper that checks everytime if updates are available.
+This creates in the ``$HOME/.local/share/letsencrypt`` a virtualenv with the client, ``letsencrypt-auto`` should be a wrapper to the main executable named ``letsencrypt``, that checks everytime if updates are available.
+If you want to use ``letsencrypt`` directly you have to activate the virtualenv.

 There are several different ways to obtain a certificate and to deploy it, I choose a manual method, since I usually I have nginx that is not officially supported.
+If you have ``apache`` all should be completely automated.
+Exist also other methods, if you want to improve your knowledge, read the [documentation](https://letsencrypt.readthedocs.org/en/latest/).

 From [this post](https://community.letsencrypt.org/t/using-the-webroot-domain-verification-method/1445/7) I stole the configuration for ``nginx`` (to place in ``/etc/nginx/snippets/letsencryptauth.conf``)